 Storage

-Cupcakes cool quickly and dry out just as quickly so try to frost them the same day that they are baked.
-If you don’t have time to decorate the cupcakes the same day as baking them, store the unfrosted cupcakes in an airtight container or cover the cupcake trays in plastic wrap until the next day.
+Cupcakes cool quickly and dry out just as quickly, so try to frost them the same day that they are baked.
+If you don't have time to decorate the cupcakes the same day you bake them, store the unfrosted cupcakes in an airtight container or cover the cupcake trays with plastic wrap until the next day.

-For any leftover frosted cupcakes, store them in an airtight container for up to 4 days at room temperature out of direct sunlight.
+For any leftover frosted cupcakes, store them in an airtight container at room temperature, out of direct sunlight, for up to 4 days.
+On very hot days, store them in the fridge.

 - Use an oven thermometer to check the true temperature of your oven.